emerconn/fleet-infra/README.md

 # fleet-infra

-My homelab infra, with horrible commit messages.
+My homelab as code, with horrible commit messages.

 ## hardware